Sky Sport streaming crashes as Kiwi Scott McLaughlin posts fastest ever lap at Bathurst

 Other viewers are now apprehensive about how the Sky streaming service will go tomorrow for the actual Bathurst 1000 race.

 "Would be good if I could watch it.
 Paid for the Bathurst package and it kept cutting out for the Mozterts top 10 shoot out and missed Scotty's lap completely.
 NOT happy at all.
-Hope spark sport get all sports.," one fan posted on Facebook.
+Hope spark sport get all sports," one fan posted on Facebook.

 The Sky Sport streaming crash comes as new competitor for sports broadcast rights, Spark, has had a series of problems with their broadcast of the 2019 Rugby World Cup.